Cisco-Talos/pyrebox/README.rst

 ==========

 Remember to pull the latest version of PyREBox in order to enjoy its latest features.
 PyREBox is under active development and new cool features are yet to come!
+The master branch should always contain an stable version, while the dev branches contain the latest, work-in progress features.
+The following announcement list refers to the master branch, and the date when the development changes were merged into master.

+- [May 29, 2018] Added the possibility to call trigger functions (in C/C++) from python scripts.
+- [May 29, 2018] **Changed the callback parameter format.** See documentation.
+Default is still the old-style.
 - [Apr 28, 2018] Created a development branch for new and potentially unstable features in PyREBox.
 - [Apr 13, 2018] Presented PyREBox at HITB Amsterdam (CommSec track).
 - [Apr 13, 2018] Added malware monitoring scripts (mw_mon).